United for Restoration.

 Become a member and help us secure the support to improve habitat and small boat navigation at the head of Lake Pepin for future generations.
 Or ask your community to support the project with a letter of resolution!

-The aerial photos above show island construction projects already done along the Mississippi River.
+The aerial photos below show island construction projects already done along the Mississippi River.
 They are screenshots from an interactive web application called "Life and Death on the Mississippi River" that was created by The Center for Global Enviornmental Education at Hamline University in St. Paul.
 Users can learn about changes to the Mississippi River throughout time, learn how island construction is an effective management strategy, and even practice choosing appropriate locations for island construction projects.
-Check it out here!

-1. Increase the acreage of emergent & floating leafed aquatic vegetation
+1. Increase emergent & floating leafed aquatic vegetation

 Stressor: Wind/wave action, water clarity.